haoxins/haoxins.github.io/archived-2022/cryptography-real-world-1.md

     of `128` bits can be encrypted with the same nonce (so less than `69` GBs).

-* an interesting aspect of `CTR` mode:
+* An interesting aspect of `CTR` mode:
   - __no padding is required__.
 * We say that it turns a block cipher (`AES`) into a stream cipher.
-* It encrypts the plaintext byte by byte.
+ - It encrypts the plaintext byte by byte.

 * By default, encryption __doesn't__ hides
   the length of what you are encrypting.